hardcamls/zprize/msm-future-work.md

 exploiting the known bit widths (377 bits) of the curve is is likely to be more efficient.

-**Parallelizing final bucket sum** [This work](https://eprint.iacr.org/2022/999.pdf) from Xavier et. al. describes an algorithm to parallelize the final bucket accumulation on the FPGA.
+**Parallelizing final bucket sum** [This work form Xavier](https://eprint.iacr.org/2022/999.pdf) describes an algorithm to parallelize the final bucket accumulation on the FPGA.
 This can be readapted on the host using multiple threads.